llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 ```
     hold(E1, my_res);           // hold issue at E1 until resources are available
-    res(E32, $dst, my_res);     // reserve resources up to cycle E32
+    res(E32, $dst, my_res);     // reserve resources up to cycle E32 if $dst is a valid operand
 ```

 #### **Conditional References**

 Any reference in a latency rule can be conditional, using a predicate identifier.
 The predicates are generally identical to LLVM predicates, and check an attribute of a client instruction.
 Conditional references can be nested, for arbitrarily complex references.
 These have the following general form:

 ```
     if <predicate_name> { <set of refs> }